 Content Search in Office 365

-You can use the Content Search eDiscovery tool in the Office 365 Security & Compliance Center to search for in-place items such as email, documents, and instant messaging conversations in your Office 365 organization.
+You can use the Content Search eDiscovery tool in the compliance center in Office 365 or Microsoft 365 to search for in-place items such as email, documents, and instant messaging conversations in your Office 365 organization.
 Use this tool to search for items in these Office 365 services:

 Exchange Online mailboxes and public folders